INDEX MATCH in Google Sheets – flexible Vlookup for your spreadsheets

 • and how: as a formula or just values

-Tweak the conditions in Multiple VLOOKUP Matches.
+Tweak the conditions in Filter and Extract Data.

-Don't miss out on this opportunity to check the add-on.
+Don't miss out on the opportunity to try the add-on.
 Go ahead and install it from Google Workspace Marketplace.
-Its tutorial page will explain every option in detail.

 We also prepared a special instructional video: